aclassen/ComposeReorderable/README.md

 ## Notes

 When dragging, the existing item will be modified.
-Because if this reason it`s important that the item must be part of the LazyList visible items all the time.
+Because of that it's important that the item must be part of the LazyList visible items all the time.

 This can be problematic if no drop target can be found during scrolling.